AgentMC/Sao19/Translate/En/Part7.md

 Eventually the carriage passed through the city area and returned to the Obsidia Castle in the normal way of passing through the gates across the bridge.

-Although Obsidia Castle with its height of 500 mel<sup><a href="#Prim7">7</a></sup> and fifty floors was only slightly below the Central Cathedral, there was no automatic elevator as in Cathedral.
+Although Obsidia Castle with its height of 500 mel and fifty floors was only slightly below the Central Cathedral, there was no automatic elevator as in Cathedral.
 In other words, it is only a matter of going up the stairs to reach to the upper level, which was also a countermeasure against the raiders.

 To the 49th floor where the Isukan lived, four people climbed up without a single stop.
 The couple and Kirito did not seem to lost breathe, but Ronye said after having several “**\~ha…\~ha…**” after arrival, that even in such a place she realizes the lack of training.